 No 20 is delighted to present ‘Ceremony’, an exhibition curated by Jim Threapleton with works by Mike Ballard, Teresita Dennis, Philip Gurrey, Arthur Lanyon, Claude Temin-Vergez, Jim Threapleton, and Sarah Shaw.

 Ceremony — an event of ritual significance, performed on a special occasion.
 A physical demonstration, a material gesture testifying to an experience of limit, to the possibility of an encounter with the immaterial — an expression of the desire to ascend from the profane to the sacred.
-For the dissident surrealist French philosopher, George Bataille, however, the gesture of ritual articulated instead an anti-hierarchical impulse, a drive from the sacred to the profane.
-Writing during the interwar period — an ‘age of anxiety’ that prompted a fundamental recalibration of inner experience to the secular — Bataille’s provocative use of language embraced risk and chance to undermine cultural structures and articulate a particular silence, one loaded with the possibility of non-knowledge.

-Under the tutelary spirit of Bataille, this exhibition brings together a group of artists fascinated by how paint moves — both in terms of plastic immediacy and subjective potential.
+Under the tutelary spirit of French philosopher George Bataille, this exhibition brings together a group of artists fascinated by how paint moves — both in terms of plastic immediacy and subjective potential.
 Each refuses to discount a certain painterly-ness in the navigation of the territory between representation and abstraction.
 While such expressionist methods have been castigated, this exhibition aims to re-consider the materiality of gesture as the site of meaning where narrative and form collapse into subjectivity.